Pedal your way to success

 Phases of training

 As with many sports, the main competition period occurs in the summer.
 The season can stretch for as long as 30 weeks, so it is important to plan your training to suit your racing requirements.
 Since it is not realistic to maintain a peak over several months, you may have to choose the part of the season that is most important for you and peak then, or you can plan two separate peaks.
-This will depend on your own racing goals.
-Whether your aim is to win the national championships, or simply to perform well in a couple of league races, you must try to be single minded and not expect to race well for successive weeks before and after the peak.
-It is more realistic to use additional races as hard training, which may come in the middle of hard weeks, so that when you ease up on the training load, your performance will be boosted for the competitions that matter.
+This will depend on your racing goals.
+Whether you aim to win the national championships or to perform well in a couple of league races, you must try to be single-minded and not expect to race well for successive weeks before and after the peak.
+It is more realistic to use additional races as hard training, which may come in the middle of hard weeks so that when you ease up on the training load, your performance will be boosted for the competitions that matter.

 The training week

-Threshold training will help to increase the speed at which the anaerobic threshold occurs, and should thus elevate your racing speed.
-These rides will typically last around 30 minutes, outside of warm up and warm down.
-High intensity training may well help to raise your VO2max and increase your ability to tolerate the acidic conditions that prevail in fast bursts or up a hill.
-You would normally perform these sessions in intervals e.g. 10 x 1 minute hard, split by a minute's recovery.
+Threshold training will help to increase the speed at which the anaerobic threshold occurs and should thus elevate your racing speed.
+These rides will typically last around 30 minutes, outside of warm-up and warm down.
+High-intensity training may well help to raise your VO2 max and increase your ability to tolerate the acidic conditions that prevail in fast bursts or up a hill.
+You would generally perform these sessions in intervals, e.g. 10 x 1 minute hard, split by a minute's recovery.

 Hill training is another way to help your body cope with the demands of sudden bursts.
-You can simply cycle hard up a hill and free wheel down before you repeat.
+You can cycle hard up a hill and freewheel down before you repeat.
 Alternatively, you can find a hilly circuit and perform reps around this, putting in greater efforts uphill and recovering going down.
 This training will help to improve your power and strength and so too will regular workouts in the weights room.
-Here work on the hamstrings, calves and quadriceps is particularly important.
+Here work on the hamstrings, calves and quadriceps is essential.